top of page

 3. Create a Budget

-Establish a clear budget covering materials, labor, and any specialised features you may want.
+Establish a clear budget covering materials, labour, and any specialised features you may want.
 For example, if the average cost to build is $60,000, knowing your limits can help you prioritise essential elements of the build.

 4. Design Your Space